Steve Keen

 Steve Keen (born 28 March 1953) is an Australian economist and author.
-He considers himself a post-Keynesian, criticising neoclassical economics as inconsistent, unscientific, and empirically unsupported.
+He considers himself a post-Keynesian and a critic of neoclassical economics.

 Keen was formerly an associate professor of economics at University of Western Sydney, until he applied for voluntary redundancy in 2013, due to the closure of the economics program at the university.
 In 2014, he became a professor and Head of the School of Economics, History and Politics at Kingston University in London.
 He has since taken retirement and is crowd source funded to undertake independent research; he is an Honorary Professor UCL, and Distinguished Research Fellow at the Institute for Strategy Resilience & Security, University College London.

-Early life and education
+Early life

 Keen was born in Sydney in 1953.
 His father was a bank manager.
 Keen graduated with a Bachelor of Arts in 1974 and a Bachelor of Laws in 1976, both from the University of Sydney.
 He then completed a Diploma of Education at the Sydney Teachers College in 1977.

 In 1990, he completed a Master of Commerce in economics and economic history at the University of New South Wales.
 He completed his PhD in economics at the University of New South Wales in 1997.